VSCodeVim/Vim/README.md

 VSCodeNeoVim is a [Visual Studio Code](https://code.visualstudio.com/) rewrite of VSCodeVim, changing everything to be backed by Neovim.

 This is the temporary repo for VSCodeNeovim for development purposes.
+Please submit PRs/issues here.
+This extension will not be released on the marketplace, but I will be providing a .vsix for testing purposes.

 Some notes on contributing:
 * Much of the VSCodeVim code is still in here.
 I'll probably delete most of it soon.